Empowering Boys. Transforming Futures.

 Study the handbook and complete the course chapters to build your knowledge.

-Participate in 18 trainings conducted by certified trainers at your school.
+Participate in training sessions conducted by certified trainers at your school.

 Answer assessment questions based on the trainings to test your knowledge.